webtech-coding/nats-service/README.md

 A light weight package for instantiating a NATS service and functionality for connecting, subscribing and publishing nats topics.

 ## nats server
 You must have your NATS server running.
 The default host is localhost:4222.
-You can provide your own host and port number during ``` natsConnectio ``` initiation
+You can provide your own host and port number during ``` natsConnection ``` initiation

 ## 📦 Installation